Is A Holiday Let A Good Investment?

 A holiday let can be a great investment and the beginning of a great business.
 A good holiday let can contribute a significant income or simply pay for the mortgage and running expenses on a property, which will hopefully appreciate in value.
 We hope these tips are of some help in making your decision.

-This is a marketing article from Park Home Assist, award-winning insurance providers specialising in insurance for park homes, leisure homes and related insurance in the leisure sector.
-For more information about insuring your motorhome, contact our friendly team in our Northampton office on 01604 946 796.
+This is a marketing article from multi award-winning Park Home Assist Insurance.
+If you would like to speak to an advisor regarding insurance for your holiday let, please contact our friendly team in our Northampton office on 01604 946 796.